nvpro-samples/vk_gaussian_splatting/README.md

 ## Opening 3DGS Files

-The sample application supports PLY files in the format defined by INRIA ([Citation]).
-The INRIA dataset can be downloaded at [URL].
+The sample application supports PLY files in the format defined by INRIA [[Kerbl2023](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/)].
+The INRIA dataset of pre-trained models can be downloaded [here](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/pretrained/models.zip).

 Supported Files
 *	To visualize 3DGS reconstruction output, open PLY files located in the point_cloud subfolders, corresponding to 7,000 or 30,000 iterations.